silverstripe/cwp/docs/en/development-tutorials/transferring-data.md

 <div class="notice" markdown='1'>
-As a privileged user - Deployment Manager or Instance Manager - you are responsible for making sure the confidentiality of the data is not preserved.
+As a privileged user - Deployment Manager or Instance Manager - you are responsible for making sure the confidentiality of the data is preserved.
 Using the change ownership - "ch-own" - feature might mean that staff from outside of your agency will gain access to the data.
 </div>